ssyasak/MGeopy/README.md

-# mogpy
+# MGeopy
-MOGpy (Math of Geography Python) is a python library of mathematical formulas used in geography.
+MGeopy (Math of Geography Python) is a python library of mathematical formulas used in geography.